 Maplewood Elementary Science Fair is open to PreK through 6th grade participants each January.
 About 12 finalists advance to the Austin Energy Regional Science Fair in February.
 For more information on Science Fair rules and regulations, visit the Regional Science Fair website.

-The first ever Maplewood Parent Prom was held in February of 2015 and has since become an annual fun and fundraising tradition at the Spiderhouse Ballroom, featuring live music followed by a DJ spinning dance music, prom picture photo booth, and silent auction with a portion of drink sales benefiting our school.
+The first ever Maplewood Parent Prom was held in February of 2015 and has since become an annual fun and fundraising tradition, featuring live music followed by a DJ spinning dance music, prom picture photo booth, and silent auction with a portion of drink sales benefiting our school.
 Corsages and boutonnieres are even available for order with advanced ticket purchases.
 AND, as a bonus, babysitting at Maplewood is also available for an extra fee for the first 30 kids who sign up.
 Parent Prom is an absolute blast as we dance the night away while raising money for our fabulous school!

 Spring Fling is our annual celebration of Spring on the lovely grounds of Maplewood Elementary!
 In the past, this family-friendly event has included performances from Maplewood Mustangs and the epic premiere of the Dad Band!
 Activities included: a dunking booth, the giant inflatable “wrecking ball” for big kids, a bouncy house for gentle jumpers, Tiny Tails petting zoo, spiffy new looks at the Mustang Makeover Salon, and pictures in the photo booth.